-This is an excerpt taken from Dr. Rawls’ new best selling book Unlocking Lyme.
+This is a newly updated excerpt taken from Dr. Rawls’ best-selling book Unlocking Lyme.
 This installment focuses on how reliable diagnostic testing is for Lyme disease and Lyme coinfections.

 by Dr. Bill Rawls

 - To Test or Not to Test

 - Where to Get Lyme Disease Tests